jerryhgladinet/docs/user_droid/source/office_applications.rst

 .. image:: _static/2023NewImage88.png

-User may need to **Refresh** to see the updated file.
 If the update or current version of the file is not seen, tap the **Refresh** button at the top of the screen.

 .. image:: _static/2023NewImage89.png